MarcinMoskala/PreferenceHolder/README.md

     var monstersKilled: Int? by bindToPreferenceFieldNullable()

     // Property with backup is reading stored value in the first usage,
-    // and saving it, in background, each time it is changed var experience: Float? by bindToPropertyWithBackup(-1.0F)
+    // and saving it, in background, each time it is changed. var experience: Float? by bindToPropertyWithBackup(-1.0F)
     var className: String? by bindToPropertyWithBackupNullable()